A Group of Intrepid Travelers Opens a Congo Border Crossing Closed by War

-The soldiers, lounging on the verandah, seemed shocked to see tourists.
+The soldiers, lounging on the veranda, seemed shocked to see tourists.
 They told us that the border was closed, but that the border guard had a key to open the gate.
-They said that two soldiers had to accompany us, and that a third guy wanted a lift.
+They said that two soldiers had to accompany us and that a third guy wanted a lift.

 A further ten minutes brought us to the border itself, which consists of a wide spot in the road with an old tractor tire in the middle of it, forming a crude roundabout.
 There were no other vehicles present.
 To our right was a wooden building, which our soldier friends said was the office of the border official.

 At the end of the clearing was our objective: A gate, behind which was about 300 feet of shoulder-high grasses.
 A footpath led through the grass, but it was clear that no vehicles had driven across this border in some time.

 On the other side were another gate, another clearing, and a small concrete building that presumably was the Congolese immigration office.